Romgaz: Recent developments (since 2013)

 In 2015, Romgaz announced that the company would expand their conventional gas operations and not invest into shale-gas technologies and exploration for now.
 General Director Virgil Metea stated: "Let's say in the medium term, up to five years, we do not plan shale gas (exploration).
 This is our current stance."

 In June 2016, Romgaz, Transgaz and OMV Petrom were raided by EU antitrust regulation agencies, suspected of working together to block gas exports to other EU countries.

 In 2017, the company announced the discovery a new gas field.
 The Caragele gas field, with total proven reserves of around 986 billion cubic feet (28.2 km^{3}), was the largest gas discovery by Romgaz in the previous three decades.
-First production was initially expected to launch in 2019 and full operational functions are currently expected by 2021–2022.
+Production at the field began in 2019.
+A total of three wells were completed by 2025.

 In 2018, news about a potential partnership between Romgaz and Azeri group Socar in different Black Sea offshore gas and pipeline projects surfaced.
 In November 2018, the company announced that it has ordered a feasibility study for a possible new gas power plant with a 400-500 MW capacity, to be erected in Mintia, near Deva.

 In February 2019, a Romanian delegation led by Iulian-Robert Tudorache, State Secretary of the Romanian Ministry of Energy, together with representatives of the Romanian companies Transgaz and Romgaz, visited Azerbaijan's Energy Ministry to discuss the potential participation of Romania in the Southern Gas Corridor.

+In August 2022, Romgaz bought ExxonMobil Exploration, whose assets included a 50% interest in the deep sea Neptun Deep gas project in the Black Sea, from ExxonMobil for $1 billion.
+The first development drilling at the Neptun gas field took place in March 2025 and construction of a pipeline for the field started in May 2026.
+In May 2024, Romgaz opened the Chișinău Natural Gas Supply Branch in Moldova.

 Corporate affairs

 Structure

 Romgaz has some minor subsidiaries.
 Since December 31, 2016 the company S.N.G.N.
 ROMGAZ S.A. – Filiala de Înmagazinare Subterană a Gazelor Naturale DEPOGAZ Ploiești S.R.L. operates as a subsidiary, which is in charge of operating Romgaz's gas storage facilities.
+Further subsidiaries include Romgaz Black Sea Limited, formerly ExxonMobil Explorations, and Romgaz Trading SRL.

 Leadership

-Romgaz is led by a seven-member board of directors, led by Non-independent Non-executive Chairman Dumitru Chisăliţă.
-Since May 2023, the company's chief executive officer was appointed provisionally Răzvan POPESCU.
+Romgaz is led by a seven-member board of directors, led by Non-independent Non-executive Chairman Marius-Gabriel Nuț.
+In May 2023, the company appointed Răzvan Popescu as chief executive officer for a four year term.

 Shareholder

-As of September 30, 2018, Romgaz's shareholder structure is:
+As of March 31, 2026, Romgaz's shareholder structure is: